AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/marketing-roi.md

 ![](../../assets/Marketing_dashboard_example.png)

-Before getting started, you want to connect your [Facebook Ads](../importing-data/integrations/facebook-ads.md), [Adwords](../importing-data/integrations/google-adwords.md), and [Google Ecommerce](../importing-data/integrations/google-ecommerce.md) accounts as well as bring in any additional online ad spend data.
+Before getting started, you want to connect your [!DNL [Facebook Ads](../importing-data/integrations/facebook-ads.md)], [!DNL [Adwords](../importing-data/integrations/google-adwords.md)], and [!DNL [Google Ecommerce](../importing-data/integrations/google-ecommerce.md)] accounts as well as bring in any additional online ad spend data.
 This analysis contains [advanced calculated columns](../data-warehouse-mgr/adv-calc-columns.md).

 ## Consolidated Tables

-**Original architecture:** In order to bring together your spend from various sources (like Facebook Ads or Google Adwords), we recommend creating a **consolidated table** of all of your ad spend.
+**Original architecture:** To bring together your spend from various sources (like [!DNL Facebook Ads] or [!DNL Google Adwords]), we recommend creating a **consolidated table** of all of your ad spend.
 You will need an analyst to complete this step for you.
-If you have not already, [file a support request](../../getting-started/support.md) with the subject **[MARKETING ROI ANALYSIS]**, and an analyst will create this table.
+If you have not already, [file a support request](../../getting-started/support.md) with the subject `[MARKETING ROI ANALYSIS]`, and an analyst will create this table.

 **New architecture:** You can follow the example set forth in [this Analysis Library](../../data-analyst/data-warehouse-mgr/create-dw-views.md) topic.
 Consolidated Tables are now known as Data Warehouse Views on the new architecture.